byjg/php-message-queue-client/docs/mock-connector.md

 ### Publish & Consume

 :::note
 The usage is the same as other connectors.
-See the main [README](../README.md) for basic publish and consume examples.
+See the main documentation for basic publish and consume examples.
 :::

 ### How it Works Internally